steeno/EU4ConsolePatcher/README.md

 * Run `nmake release` or `nmake debug`

 ## Usage
-* Start Europa Universalis 4
+* Start Europa Universalis IV
 * Start a new ironman game or load a previously saved game
 * As soon as the game has loaded, start `EU4ConsolePatcher.exe`
 * Open the ingame console with `^` and enter your commands, e.g. `help`